apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 @@@

-Apache Pekko Connectors Cassandra offers an @extref:[Akka Streams](akka:/stream/index.html) API on top of a @javadoc[CqlSession](com.datastax.oss.driver.api.core.CqlSession) from the @extref:[Datastax Java Driver](cassandra-driver:) version 4.0+.
-The @ref:[driver configuration](#custom-session-creation) is provided in the same config format as Akka uses and can be placed in the same `application.conf` as your Akka settings.
+Apache Pekko Connectors Cassandra offers an @extref:[Apache Pekko Streams](pekko:/stream/index.html) API on top of a @javadoc[CqlSession](com.datastax.oss.driver.api.core.CqlSession) from the @extref:[Datastax Java Driver](cassandra-driver:) version 4.0+.
+The @ref:[driver configuration](#custom-session-creation) is provided in the same config format as Apache Pekko uses and can be placed in the same `application.conf` as your Apache Pekko settings.

 @@project-info{ projectId="cassandra" }